sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 ## Task 3: Record Types

 There are many types of DNS records.
-* **A**: These records resolve IPv4 addresses
+* **A**: These records resolve IPv4 addresses.
-* **AAAA**: These records resolve IPv6 addresses
+* **AAAA**: These records resolve IPv6 addresses.
-* **CNAME**: These records resolve another domain name
+* **CNAME**: These records resolve another domain name.
-* **MX**: These records resolve to the address of the servers that handle the email for the domain you are querying
+* **MX**: These records resolve to the address of the servers that handle the email for the domain being queried
-* **TXT**: These records are free text fields where any text-based data can be stored and are commonly used to verify domain ownership and list authortative servers to check for spoofing
+* **TXT**: These records are free text fields where any text-based data can be stored.
+  * TXT records are commonly used to verify domain ownership and list authortative servers.

 <details>